 A certificate in Elder Law will be award to a J.D. student who take and receive a minimum of 12 credit hours in the doctrinal and skills courses designated below and have attended two CLE seminar presented by the Elder Law Section of The Florida Bar.
 Courses making up the core of the certificate program are Elder Law (3 credits), Guardianship Law (3 credits), and one other course among Elder Law Externship (4 credits) and Civil Practice Externship (in an elder law related area) (4 credits).
-Additional courses to make up the total required credit hours include Family Law Wealth Management (3 credits), Advanced Trust (2 credits), Administrative Law (3 credits), Statutory Interpretation (3 credits), Legislation (3 credits), Federal Income Taxation (4 credits), Disability Rights: Law and Practices (2 credits), Law and Bioethics (3 credits), Poverty Law and Economic Justice Seminar (2 credits), Federal Estate and Gift Taxation (3 credits), Estate Planning (3 credits), or Government Benefits (3 credits).
+Additional courses to make up the total required credit hours include Family Law Wealth Management (3 credits), Advanced Trust (2 credits), Administrative Law (3 credits), Government Benefits (3 credits), Statutory Interpretation (3 credits), Legislation (3 credits), Federal Income Taxation (4 credits), Disability Rights: Law and Practices (2 credits), Law and Bioethics (3 credits), Poverty Law and Economic Justice Seminar (2 credits), Advanced Problems in Taxation Seminar (2 credits), Essential Concepts of Business for Lawyers (1 or 2 credits), Legal Accounting (3 credits), Selected Issues in Taxation (3 credits), Federal Estate and Gift Taxation (3 credits), or Estate Planning (3 credits).
 These courses introduce the student to all fundamental principles of elder law that are tested on The Florida Bar's Elder Law Certification examination.